davechurchill/StarcraftAITournamentManager/README.md

 * Microsoft Windows XP (or higher) (Clients)
 * StarCraft: BroodWar (Clients only)
-* Microsoft C++ 2008 Redistributable (Clients only)
+* Microsoft VC++ Redistributables (See Below, Clients only)
-* Any prerequisites for BWAPI versions and bots in the tournament, such as various C++ redistributables, BWTA/BWTA2 DLLs, specific JDK versions required by Java bots, etc. (Clients only)
+* Any prerequisites for bots in the tournament, BWTA/BWTA2 DLLs, specific JDK versions required by Java bots, etc. (Clients only)
 * Java JDK 7 (Clients and Server)

 Download a zip file containing all Visual Studio redists and easy install script here: [all_vcredist_x86.zip](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/all_vcredist_x86.zip)